 All dressings in the range have a low-friction polyurethane top film, which acts as a protective barrier to external contaminants and water from showering.

-The Thin Absorbent Wound Dressing features our proprietary Thin Absorbent Skin Adhesive™ (TASA™), a patented acrylic adhesive with advanced fluid-handling capabilities.
+The Thin Absorbent Wound Dressing features our proprietary Thin Absorbent Skin Adhesive™ (TASA™), an acrylic adhesive formulation with advanced fluid-handling capabilities.
 It is widely accepted that a moist wound environment facilitates autolysis and promotes granulation tissue formation (Fletcher et al, 2011).
 The Thin Absorbent Wound Dressing may help the wound healing process by providing high breathability and moisture control for the patient’s skin.

 High Fluid-Handling Capacity